 b.
 Monitoring Compliance and Financial Management

-Throughout the project’s execution, it is critical that the funds are used in accordance with the agreement.
+Throughout the project’s execution, the funds must be used in accordance with the agreement.
 This includes keeping accurate financial records, tracking spending, and adhering to all requirements.
 In Singapore, firms must follow tight auditing and compliance rules.

 c.
 Reporting Progress and Financial Status to Funders